Pitchstep/seth.run/README.md

-# seth.run - version 1
+# seth.run - version 1.1
 Hi, I'm Seth and this is my website.
 I update this from time to time.

+### v1.1 notes
+I've added advertisements to the website to make a lil bit of cash every now and then.
+It will not mess with your seth.run experience. ;)

 ### v2.0 information
 Version 2 will include lots of features.
 Such as a chat, larger projects, more designs, new and optimized pages, major bugfixes & more!
 I don't have a release date for it yet, but I work on this part-time when I'm (mostly) bored.